absyro/botstudio-hub/content/docs/information/technology.md

 ## Other Tools

-- **[Hugo](https://gohugo.io)**: Hugo is a static site generator used for creating the Bot Studio documentation website.
+- **[Hugo](https://gohugo.io)**: Hugo is a static site generator used for creating the Bot Studio hub website.
 It allows for easy organization and customization of content.
-- **[GitHub Pages](https://pages.github.com)**: GitHub Pages is used to host the Bot Studio documentation website.
+- **[GitHub Pages](https://pages.github.com)**: GitHub Pages is used to host the Bot Studio hub website.
 It integrates seamlessly with Hugo and allows for easy updates and version control.
 - **[Go](https://go.dev)**: Go is the programming language used to develop Bot Studio.
 It is fast, efficient, and has a large community for support.
 - **[Git](https://git-scm.com)**: Git is used for version control and collaboration on the Bot Studio codebase.
 It allows for easy tracking of changes and merging of code from multiple contributors.
 - **[VS Code](https://code.visualstudio.com)**: Visual Studio Code is the preferred code editor for Bot Studio development.
 It has a wide range of features and extensions that make coding easier and more efficient.